-- 1. To drive or move or for the owner to cause or knowingly permit to be driven or moved on any highway any vehicle or combination of vehicles which: - a. is in such unsafe condition as to endanger any person, or which - b. does not contain those parts or required by this chapter, - is not at all times equipped with such lamps and other equipment in proper condition and adjustment as required in this chapter, or which
+- 1. To drive or move, or for the owner to cause or knowingly permit to be driven or moved on any highway, any vehicle or combination of vehicles which: - $\underline{a.}$ is in such unsafe condition as to endanger any person, $\underline{a.}$ or which - b. does not contain those parts or required by this chapter, - is not at all times equipped with such lamps and other equipment in proper condition and adjustment as required in this chapter, or which

 - 2. To do any act forbidden under this chapter; or - 3.
 To fail to perform any act required under this chapter. - B. Nothing contained in this chapter shall be construed to prohibit the on any vehicle: - 1.
 Equipment required by the United States Department of Transportation pursuant to 49 C.F.R., Chapter V; or - 2.
-The use of additional parts and accessories on any vehicle which are not inconsistent with provisions of this chapter, and compliance with regulations of the Interstate Commerce Commission governing motor carriers operating in interstate commerce shall be deemed to be a compliance with all provisions of this chapter. - C. The provisions of this article Articles II through VII of this chapter with respect to equipment on vehicles shall not apply to implements of husbandry, road machinery, road rollers or, farm tractors, motorcycles, as defined by Section 69 of this act, or
+The use of additional parts and accessories on any vehicle which are not inconsistent with provisions of this chapter, and in compliance with regulations of the Interstate Commerce Commission governing motor carriers operating in interstate commerce shall be deemed to be a compliance with all provisions of this chapter. - C. The provisions of this article Article II et seq. of this chapter with respect to equipment on vehicles shall not apply to implements of husbandry, road machinery, road rollers or, farm tractors, motorcycles as defined in Section 69 of this act, or vehicles designed to be moved solely by animal or human power, except as herein specifically made applicable in this chapter. - D. Any specific requirement of this chapter with respect to equipment on any vehicle, other than a bicycle, shall not apply if the vehicle was lawfully designed and manufactured without such equipment; provided, the provisions of this chapter shall apply to any homemade vehicle or any vehicle constructed from a kit or from plans. - E. A low-speed electrical vehicle which is in compliance with the equipment requirements in 49 C.F.R.
+Section 571.500 shall be deemed to be in compliance with the provisions of Chapter 12 of this title chapter. - F. The provisions of this chapter shall not apply to vehicles registered in Oklahoma as antique or classic vehicles pursuant to Section 1136.1 of this title and rules promulgated thereto.

-- vehicles designed to be moved solely by animal or human power, except as herein specifically made applicable in this chapter. - D. Any specific requirement of this chapter with respect to equipment on any vehicle other than a bicycle shall not apply if the vehicle was lawfully designed and manufactured without such equipment. - E. A low-speed electrical vehicle which is in compliance with the equipment requirements in 49 C.F.R., Section 571.500 shall be deemed to be in compliance with the provisions of Chapter 12 of this title chapter. - F. The provisions of this chapter shall not apply to vehicles registered in Oklahoma as antique or classic vehicles pursuant to Section 1136.1 of this title and rules promulgated pursuant to that section. - G. The Commissioner of Public Safety may promulgate rules regarding vehicle equipment and standards for maintaining such vehicle equipment in safe condition and in compliance with this chapter. - H. As used in this chapter: - 1.
+- G. The Commissioner of Public Safety may promulgate rules regarding vehicle equipment and standards for vehicle equipment required to maintain such equipment in safe condition and in compliance with this chapter. - H. As used in this chapter: - 1.
 "Lamp" means an electrical device producing artificial illumination by use of one or more lights, each light of which performs the same function or separate functions as required by this chapter; - 2.
-"Lightweight vehicle" means a motor vehicle that has a manufacturer's gross vehicle weight rating of ten thousand (10,000) pounds or less, other than: - a. a vehicle that is being used to transport passengers for hire, or - b. a vehicle that is being used to transport hazardous materials of a type or quantity that requires the vehicle to be marked or placarded under 49 C.F.R., Section 177.823;

-- 3. "Nighttime" means any time from one-half (1/2) hour after sunset to one-half (1/2) hour before sunrise; and - 4.
-"Passenger car" means a motor vehicle designed for carrying ten (10) persons or less except a low-speed electric vehicle or motorcycle, as defined in Section 69 of this act. - SECTION 17.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 12-101.1 of Title 47, unless there is created a duplication in numbering, reads as follows: - A. No person shall have for sale, sell, or offer for sale any vehicle to be operated on the highways of this state unless it is equipped as required by this chapter. - B. No person shall equip any motor vehicle with equipment unless it complies with the requirements of this chapter. - SECTION 18.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 12-101.2 of Title 47, unless there is created a duplication in numbering, reads as follows:
+"Lightweight vehicle" means a motor vehicle that has a manufacturer's gross vehicle weight rating of ten thousand (10,000) pounds or less, other than: - a. a vehicle that is being used to transport passengers for hire, or - b. a vehicle that is being used to transport hazardous materials of a type or quantity that requires the vehicle to be marked or placarded under 49 C.F.R.
+Section 177.823; - 3.
+"Nighttime" or "night" means any time from one-half hour after sunset to one-half hour before sunrise; and - 4.
+"Passenger car" means a motor vehicle designed for carrying ten persons, including the driver, or less except a low-speed electric vehicle or motorcycle, as defined in Section 69 of this act. - SECTION 17.
+AMENDATORY 47 O.S.
+2001, Section 12-102, is amended to read as follows: